codetuner/Arebis.MvcDashboards/packaging/MvcDashboardContent/docs/README.md

     );
 </div>

-Next, add a reference to the **Arebis.Core.Services.Interfaces** nuget package.
+Following nuget packages will be added to your project:
+- **Arebis.Core.Services.Interfaces**
+- **Arebis.Core.Services.Translation**

-If you want support for translations, then also add the **Arebis.Core.Services.Translation** package.
-This package provides translation services through the Bing, DeepL and Google Translate API's.
+This last package provides translation services through the Bing, DeepL and Google Translate API's.
 See https://www.nuget.org/packages/Arebis.Core.Services.Translation for further setup and configuration instructions.

+## First run

+You can navigate to the dashboard and apply database migrations from there, or you can apply apply database migrations from the Package Manager Console with:

+    Update-Database -context ContentDbContext

-Finally, start your ASP.NET MVC application and navigate to **/MvcDashboardContent**.
-Run the database migrations if requested.
+Finally, start your ASP.NET MVC application and navigate to **/MvcDashboardContent** to access the dashboard.
+If you haven't run database migrations yet, the dasboard will offer you to do so now.

 Press the **Get Started** button on the dashboard home page for further information.